FluxML/Flux.jl/docs/src/tutorials/gradient_zoo.md

 ### [DifferentiationInterface.jl](https://github.com/gdalle/DifferentiationInterface.jl)

-This year's new attempt to build a simpler one?
+This year's new attempt to build a simpler such meta-package.
+However, from Flux's point of view

 ### [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl)